PhD, MHA, DDS, ADC Certificate

 He is involved in a collaborative project of developing an ionic sensitive filed effect transistor (ISFET) with National Tsing Hua University (Taiwan).
 The device will be used for the purpose of measuring and recording the pH value in the oral cavity.
 His role in the project is to provide clinical concepts to product designers and to carry out a clinical trial upon completion of the product.
 An initial model of the device has been established.
 It is under revision for feasibility of future clinical application.

 In addition to the above, Professor Huang has supervised or co-supervised PhD, MPhil and Honours students to completion in Australia and Japan.
 He has also been invited to examine research theses and dissertations in Australia and India.

-He has been teaching paediatric dentistry, dental public health, health care management, and research methods for 15 years.
-At present he teaches DOH310 Clinical Practice and Theory 3 and DOH415 Paediatric Dentistry and Orthodontics.
+Professor Huang has been teaching paediatric dentistry, dental public health, health care management, and research methods for 20 years.
+At present Professor Huang teaches DOH310 Clinical Practice and Theory 3, DOH415 Paediatric Dentistry and Orthodontics, and HLT330/HLT430 Research Methods in Health Sciences.
 Students’ feedback reflects the strength of his pedagogy as “interactive lectures that encourage student input and participation plus memorable clinical examples/scenarios”.
-Professor Huang also supervises dentistry and oral health therapy student clinical sessions at CSU Dental Clinics.
+Professor Huang also supervises dentistry and oral health therapy student clinical sessions at CSU Oral Health and Dental Clinics.